1 9 8 5 (UK)

 Told in flashback and beginning in 1905, this Channel 4 drama (their most successful) was the rags-to-riches story of Emma Harte, a tough Yorkshire lass from the serving classes who made her way from kitchen maid up through society.

 Her ambitions took her out of the scullery and into the world of business.
-From humble beginnings, Emma starts her business with a small shop, but over the next twenty years she expands her stores and invests in the growing textile industry in Leeds – eventually becoming one of the world’s wealthiest women, owning a major chain of department stores.
+From humble beginnings, Emma starts her business with a small shop, but over the next twenty years she expands her stores and invests in the growing textile industry in Leeds – eventually becoming one of the world’s wealthiest women, owning a major chain of ‘Hartes’ department stores clearly modelled on Harrods (where some of the filming actually took place).

 After an illegitimate daughter and two marriages, she finally meets the love of her life, Paul McGill, but their affair is cut short by a tragic accident, leaving Emma with his daughter.

 There was trooble on t’ moors, trooble in t’ big house, trooble in t’ shop and then trooble in t’ boardroom.
-Alas there was also trooble at t’ script and trooble at t’ cast . . .
+Alas there was also trooble wi’ t’ script and trooble in t’ cast . . .

 Jenny Seagrove played Emma between the ages of 15 and 80 but succeeded in looking like a vacant 23-year-old throughout.
 Deborah Kerr took over at 80, but looked only 50 and had all the grit of a cuddly pink teddy bear.